ubergard/pix2circ/docs/readme.rst

 **Documentation** |br|
-The work we have done is documented using Sphinx, change directory to the *docs* directory and make the documentation, followed by changing directory to *html* via the *_build* directory and open the index.html file. |br|
+The work is documented using Sphinx, it is expected and required that Sphinx is set up to view the documentation. change directory to the *docs* directory and make the documentation, followed by changing directory to *html* via the *_build* directory and open the index.html file. |br|

 ::